watem-sedem/watem-sedem/docs/input.rst

 Filename of the buffer map.
 This raster is only mandatory when :ref:`Include buffers = 1 <includebuffers>`.

+TO DO: figure with example bufid/buf extionsion id.

 The datatype of the buffermap is integer16.

 Ditch map filename